TheSystemDevelopmentKit/thesdk_template/README.md

                 work

 Guidelines to follow
---All simulations configured, performed and results processed under Simulations directory --All component descriptions, called Entities, regardless of the used tool/language are located under Entities directory.
+- All simulations configured, performed and results processed under Simulations directory
+- All component descriptions, called Entities, regardless of the used tool/language are located under Entities directory.

-CLASS ORGANIZATION
+## CLASS ORGANIZATION
 The Entities and simulation setups are implemented as classes that
 cross-reference to each other without restrictions.

-EXAMPLE of class dependencies and relations
+*EXAMPLE of class dependencies and relations

-system_abstract_class(thesdk,spectre,rtl)
+> system_abstract_class(thesdk,spectre,rtl)
-          \                 /      /
+>           \                 /      /
-           \               /      /
+>            \               /      /
-               "system_sim       /
+>                "system_sim       /
-                    |           /
+>                     |           /
-                 "system"      /
+>                  "system"      /
-                /     \       /
+>                 /     \       /
-       "entity1"  "entity2"
+>        "entity1"  "entity2"
-          |
+>           |
-      "entity3"
+>       "entity3"

+- Classes are documented with docstrings.
+To read the dogumentation, e.g:
+> cd Entities/rtl
+> ./configure && make doc
+> firefox ./doc/build/html/index.html

 - thesdk is a class to collect methods common to "TheSyDeKick"-framework.
 It should NOT contain anything specific to